-April 2020
+April 2022

-Supplement to Annual Funding Notice Of Loyola University Employees' Retirement Plan ("LUERP") For Plan Year Beginning January 1, 2019 and Ending December 31, 2019 ("Plan Year")
+Supplement to Annual Funding Notice of Loyola University Employees' Retirement Plan ("LUERP") for Plan Year beginning January 1, 2021 and ending December 31, 2021 ("Plan Year")

 This is a temporary supplement to your annual funding notice.
-It is required by the Moving Ahead for Progress in the 21st Century Act, the Highway and Transportation Funding Act of 2014 and the Bipartisan Budget Act of 2015.
+It is required by the Moving Ahead for Progress in the 21st Century Act (MAP-21), the Highway and Transportation Funding Act of 2014 (HATFA), the Bipartisan Budget Act of 2015 (BBA15) and the American Rescue Plan Act of 2021 (ARPA).
 These federal laws changed how pension plans calculate their liabilities.
 The purpose of this supplement is to show you the effect of these changes.
 Prior to 2012, pension plans determined their liabilities using a two-year average of interest rates.
 Now pension plans also must take into account a 25-year average of interest rates.
 This means that interest rates likely will be higher and plan liabilities lower than they were under prior law.
 As a result, your employer may contribute less money to the plan at a time when market interest rates are at or near historical lows.